TurtleEngr/gitproj/doc/user-doc/git-proj.md

 # RETURN VALUE

-The subcommands will return 0, if there were no serious errors.
+The sub-commands will return 0, if there were no serious errors.
 Even if 0, pay attention to the log messages that are output.

-If a subcommand retuns a non-0 code, then some change is needed before trying again.
-Hoepfully the error and warning message describe what needs to change.
+If a sub-command retuns a non-0 code, then some change is needed before trying again.
+Hopefully the error and warning message describe what needs to change.

 # EXAMPLES